5 misconceptions about mental health

 If you’ve suffered from a mental health issue or know someone who is suffering, there are multiple charitable organisations that offer free support.
 If you’ve been effected by any of these common misconceptions please seek help, you are not alone.

 Pulse is a leading supplier of healthcare professionals to the UK mental health sector.
 We continue to support clients and healthcare professionals in both the NHS and private sector to achieve a unified approach to mental health.
-For more information on our services click here.
+You can find more information on our services here.